bobbimanners/EightBall/README.md

 I am building EightBall using cc65 v2.15 on Ubuntu Linux.
 Please let me know if you need help with compilation.

 The Linux version of EightBall is currently being built using gcc 6.3.0.

+### Simple Types

+EightBall has two basic types: byte (8 bits) and word (16 bits).

+    word counter = 1000
+    byte xx = 0

+Variables must be declared before use.
+Variables **must** be initialized.

+The first four letters of the variable name are significant, any letters after that are simply ignored by the parser.

+Variables of type word are also used to store pointers (there is no pointer type in EightBall).

+### Arrays

+Arrays of byte and word may be declared as follows.
+The mandatory initializer is used to initialize all elements:

+    word myArray[100] = 1
+    byte storage[10] = 0

+**_At present, only 1D arrays are supported, but this will be expanded in future releases._**

+**Array dimensions must be literal constants.
+Expressions are not parsed in this case.**

+Array elements begin from 0, so the array `storage` above has elements from 0 to 9.

+    storage[0] = 0;  ' First element
+    storage[9] = 99; ' Last element